 A prism is a triangular block of glass or perspex which splits light into its constituent colours.

 When light enters a prism it is refracted.
-Each colour of the spectrum is refracted by a different amount meaning the colours are dispersed ( spread out ) allowing you to see them.
+Each colour of the spectrum is refracted by a different amount and the colours are dispersed ( spread out ) allowing you to see them.

 A prism is a great way to demonstrate visually that white light is actually made up of 7 different colours.